The Bedroom Tax Part Two – Is David Cameron Really This Arrogant Or Is Something More Sinister Going On?

 David Cameron is trying to change the nature of the beast.
 And not in a spin doctorey way either.
 He has recently assured us that disabled children are currently exempt from this malicious tax.
-They are, but only because Judges have decided that taxing disabled children is not in keeping with the spirit or letter any laws and they have disallowed it.
+They are, but only because Judges have decided that taxing disabled children is not in keeping with the spirit or letter of any laws and they have disallowed it.
 But that’s ok, because Cameron is trying to get that decision overturned.
 In fact he was in the process of trying to get it overturned while he made the reassuring speech.

 So the question is this.
 Just how fucking stupid does David Cameron think we all are?
 Ok, he’s an arrogant, Eton and Oxford educated toff.
 But can he really think the British Public will fall for this?
 However gullible we might be in other ways, we are renowned for our innate sense of fair play.
 And taxing disabled kids – and wounded soldiers and foster carers – is most definitely not cricket.

 I reckon Cameron and his cronies don’t think we will fall for this at all.
 I think he and his coalition cronies realise that they have been elected at the worst possible time in history as far as holding onto long term power is concerned.
 So they are slowly but surely making sure that they do NOT get in at the next election.
 They’re not being TOO obvious about it.
 It’s being made to look like an organic and unconnected series of fuck ups, rather than the “Unelectable for a Generation” thing that the Tories did under Thatcher.
-That one was actually just arrogance.
+Although that one was actually just arrogance.

 There Is No Plan B. Am I The Only One Made Nervous By That?